PEKennedy/NLP-Cuneiform/README.md

 - classify.py implements the most frequent class baseline classifier, Naive Bayes, and SVM.
 - /RNNmodel is a keras/tensorflow model built on the dataset

+## Enviroment
+ - To run the Train.py and classify.py files for the RNN you will to to set up an environment that includes tensorflow and keras.
+ - Conda (works on NPL VM)(Recommended)
+    - conda env create -f CreateCondaEnv.yml
+    - conda activate TensorflowEnviroment
+    - conda deactivate  --To exit
+ - Docker (Needs admin privilages)
+    - Install docker desktop, create account, launch
+    - Navigate to dir with dockerfile
+    - docker build -t imagename .
+    - docker run -p 8888:8888 imagename

 ## Usage
 - To run the baseline and benchmark classifiers, create a `/Predictions` folder, and use `./classify.sh` then `./score.sh`.
 This will build and score all the baseline and benchmark classifiers.
 The Powershell files are equivalent to the bash files.
 - To train or score a specific benchmark or baseline, check classify_benchmark.py for the parameters, and the shell files for examples of the commands themselves.
-- To train the RNN model ....
+- To train the RNN model:
+    - python Train.py RNNname
+- To classify with RNN model:
+    - python classify.py RNNname RNN_predictions.txt
-- To use the RNN model ....
+- To score RNN
+    - python score_baseline.py dataset/Model/test.label.txt RNN_predictions.txt